dadasahilakthar/Arcade-game/README.md

 ## Contributing

 This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely
+Therefore,  we most likely will not accept pull requests.

+For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

 # Aim of the project
+s
 To run and play the Arcade game with the help of Object oriented java script.

 # Cloning of the Project